hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

-Notice that even though we got zero results back, the response now includes a `spellcheck` section *with the words that were misspelled and the suggested spelling for it*.
+Notice that even though we got zero results back (`numFound:0`), the response now includes a `spellcheck` section *with the words that were misspelled and the suggested spelling for it*.
 We can use this information to alert the user that perhaps they misspelled a word or perhaps re-submit the query with the correct spelling.

 ## Sources and where to find more